Armenians violate ceasefire 95 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 95 times throughout the day, using large-caliber machine guns.

-Armenian armed forces, located in Dovekh village and on nameless hills in Noyemberyan region, in Aygeovit village and on nameless hills in Ijevan region, in Chinari village and on nameless hills in Berd region subjected to fire the positions of the Azerbaijan Army located in Kamarli, Gizilhajili, Jafarli, Bala Jafarli villages of Gazakh region, in Aghbulag, Munjuglu villages of Tovuz region, according to Azerbaijan's Ministry of Defense.
+Armenian armed forces, located in Berkaber, Aygeovit villages of Ijevan region, in Chinari village of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Gizilhajili, Bala Jafarli villages of Gazakh region, in Kokhanebi, Asrik Jirdakhan villages of Tovuz region, and on nameless hills in Gadabay region, Azerbaijan's Defense Ministry reports.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Yarymja village of Terter region, Nemirli, Bash Garvand, Saryjaly, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt, Yarymja villages of Terter region, Nemirli, Abdinli, Garagashly, Shirvanly, Saryjaly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News.Az